-Please send an email to Erik Russell explaining your exact situation and what type of documentation you will need for the embassy.
+Please send an email to Melissa Borts explaining your exact situation and what type of documentation you will need for the embassy.
 We are more than happy to write an official letter or invitation for you.

 What size does my poster need to be for the Poster Session at Grad Cohort?